robcast/digilib/doc/src/site/markdown/scaler-api.md

     - `ascale`: scale the highest resolution image by an absolute factor given by the `scale` parameter.
     - `file`: send the file as-is (may be very large and all sorts of image types!).
-If configuration doesn't allow sending files (`sendfile-allowed=false`) revert to `clip`.
+If the configuration doesn't allow sending files (`sendfile-allowed=false`) revert to `clip`.
-    - `rawfile`: send the file as-is with a mime-type of "application/octet-stream" so it can be downloaded with the browser.
+    - `rawfile`: send the file as-is with a mime-type of "application/octet-stream" so the browser presents a download dialog.
     - `errtxt`: send error response as plain text.
     - `errimg`: send error response as image (default).
     - `errcode`: send error response as HTTP status code.
     - `q0`-`q2`: quality of interpolation in scaling (q0:
-        worst, default).
+        worst, q2 best).
-    - `lores`: try to use scaled image (default)
+    - `lores`: try to use pre-scaled images (default)
-    - `hires`: always use the highest resolution image.
+    - `hires`: only use the highest resolution image.
-    - If the image is zoomed (`ww`, `wh` \< 1) the use of the scaled image files depends on the requested resolution.
     - `vmir`: mirror image vertically.
     - `hmir`: mirror image horizontally.
     - `jpg`: the resulting image is always sent as JPEG